By Professor Kenneth P. Vickery, North Carolina State University

 Rulers were, literally, at the top of the hill, living like royalty, in structures made of stone.

-The full flower of these southern developments is seen at Great Zimbabwe, located in the central part of the modern country of Zimbabwe.
+The full flower of these southern developments is seen at Great Zimbabwe, located in the central part of the modern-day country of Zimbabwe.
 The city of Great Zimbabwe represents the largest stone ruins today in Africa south of the Nile River.

 Learn more about Africa’s many natural environments

 The Great Enclosure has an outer wall that runs in an elliptical shape for approximately 700 feet.
 The greatest space between the edges of the walls is approximately 300 feet across.
 The walls themselves are 30–35 feet high and sometimes decorated at the top—or, in other cases, even midway—by coursing.
-Coursing is the word for layering of stone in decorative patterns.
-The largest walls at the base are some 15 feet thick, and they are solid throughout; there’s no cavity in them, although they taper upward and, therefore, narrow as they reach the top.
-This is the largest single structure by a considerable margin in precolonial sub-Saharan Africa.
+Coursing is the word for the layering of stone in decorative patterns.
+The largest walls at the base are some 15 feet thick, solid throughout; there’s no cavity in them, although they taper upward and, therefore, narrow as they reach the top.
+This is the largest single structure by a considerable margin in pre-colonial sub-Saharan Africa.

 The Great Enclosure, with its passageways, stairs, and inner chamber surrounding the so-called Conical Tower, 30 feet high and approximately 20 feet wide at its base, was likely the political and indeed the religious focal point of the nation.
 Archaeologists speculated that at certain moments (harvest festivals, religious rites, etc.), the kings probably descended from the hill complex and carried out these practices inside the Great Enclosure and most likely around the Conical Tower.